Causing Death By Careless Driving

 The offence of causing death by careless or inconsiderate driving is a relatively new offence and was introduced by the Road Safety Act 2006.

 Section 20 of the Act states that it is an offence to cause death by driving a mechanically propelled vehicle on a road or other public place without due care and attention or without reasonable consideration for other persons using the road or place.

 If you find yourself involved in a road traffic accident causing death or serious injury, you should obtain immediate legal advice as the Police interview stage is crucial.
 It is essential that a driver in that situation has the benefit of a specialist Defence Solicitor.

-As market leaders in all matters of criminal defence, Freeman & Co.
-Solicitors are really easy to contact.
+Freeman & Co.
+Solicitors are market leaders in all matters of criminal defence and we are really easy to contact.
 You can call us on 0161 236 7007 or send us a confidential email by clicking here.